 13. Pine A64-LTS

 The size of the device is 127 x 79mm.
-It offers Gigabit Ethernet, audio jack, dual USB 2.0, and also multiple micro-USB ports.
+It offers Gigabit Ethernet, an audio jack, dual USB 2.0, and also multiple micro-USB ports.
 This is a great device that provides excellent support as one of many Raspberry Pi alternatives available out there.
 The HDMI output is also available on this single board computer.

 Insights of Pine A64-LTS